The Best Rivers In Ontario For Trout And Steelhead

 Check out my page Best Lures For Steelhead – A Pro Guides Recommendations to see what I use when I fish and when I guide clients.
 See this article on our main website www.troutandsteelhead.net

-You can see my favorite lures for trout which are listed on the Lure Fishing For Trout: Tactics From A Pro River Guide page.
+You can see my favorite trout lures on the Lure Fishing For Trout: Tactics From A Pro River Guide page.
 See this article on our main website www.troutandsteelhead.net

-You can also float fish for trout, steelhead, and salmon which means that you are drifting a bait under a float.
+You can also float fish for trout, steelhead, and salmon, which means drifting a bait under a float.

 Fishing Eastern Lake Ontario Rivers

-Just about all the rivers and creeks in this area get runs of steelhead, salmon, migratory brown trout, and will have brook trout and brown trout in the upper parts of the river.
+Just about all the rivers and creeks in this area have runs of steelhead, salmon, and migratory brown trout, and in the upper parts of the rivers, brook trout and brown trout are also present.

-Most steelhead rivers in this area would be considered small to medium-sized with many averaging only 10 to 20 wide and have an average depth of 2 or 3 feet.
+Most steelhead rivers in this area are considered small to medium-sized, with many averaging only 10 to 20 feet wide and an average depth of 2 or 3 feet.

 Shelter Valley Creek